eprbell/rp2/README.dev.md

 ### Adding a New Accounting Method
 Accounting method plugins modify the behavior of the tax engine.
 They pair in/out lots according to the given accounting algorithm: [FIFO](src/rp2/plugin/accounting_method/fifo.py), [LIFO](src/rp2/plugin/accounting_method/lifo.py) and [HIFO](src/rp2/plugin/accounting_method/hifo.py) are examples of accounting method plugins.

+In RP2 there are two flavors of accounting method:
+* List-based: these methods are characterized by a global, method-specific sorting criterion for the in-lots.
+"Global" means that in-lot sorting doesn't depend on the features of the current out-lot.
+This enables the arrangement of in-lots in a list.
+These methods pick in-lots from the front of the list until exhaustion and have O(n) complexity.
+An example of list-based method is FIFO: in FIFO in-lots are ordered chronologically from older to newer (and this order is not affected by the current out-lot).
+* Heap-based: these methods are characterized by a non-global, method-specific sorting criterion for the in-lots.
+Non-global means that in-lot sorting does depend on the features of the current out-lot.
+These methods arrange in-lots in priority queues, based on a method-specific criterion (e.g. spot price, etc.): they pick in-lots from the heap that satisfies the out-lot, until exhaustion.
+They have O(n*log(n)) complexity.
+An example of heap-based method is HIFO: in HIFO lots are arranged by price (highest first), however the set of in-lots that can be paired with the current out-lot depends on the date of sale of the out-lot (because the in-lots cannot be newer than the out-lot).

+Note that most of the management of list and heap semantics is handled automatically by the `AccountingEngine` class: new accounting method plugins only need to define a few methods to respect the contract with the accounting engine.

 Accounting method plugins are discovered by RP2 at runtime and they must adhere to the conventions shown below.
 To add a new plugin follow this procedure:
 * add a new Python file to the `src/rp2/plugin/accounting_method/` directory and give it a meaningful name (like fifo.py)
-* there are two flavors of accounting method: list-based and heap-based.
-The first one sets acquired lots in a list and picks them from the front of the list until exhaustion.
-The second one sets acquired lots into a priority queue, based on a given criteria (e.g. spot price, etc.).
-Which flavor to choose depends on the semantics of the accounting method to be implemented: e.g. FIFO requires list-based, whereas HIFO requires heap-based.
 * For list-based accounting methods:
   * import the following (plus any other RP2 or Python package you might need):
     ```